 We expect participants to follow these rules at all Tabletop Scotland venues and any Tabletop Scotland social events.

-- offensive verbal comments about gender, sexuality, impairment, physical appearance, body size, race or religion
+- offensive written or verbal comments about gender, sexuality, impairment, physical appearance, body size, race or religion

 - showing images of a sexual nature within the venue